 Tip 7 – The most important: Have a good team.
 Without Rich’s patience & advise, Jeremy and Sally from CADs hard work & efforts, the support of the Parish Council, and the lengths Jinny Clark went to we wouldn’t be building now.

-In the late 19th century my Great Great Grandfather returned from a cross atlantic adventure.
+In the late 19th century my Great Great Grandfather returned from a cross-Atlantic-adventure.
 An explosives engineer and miner, he and his brother went to seek their fortunes.
-Like many Cornish folk.
 The demand and rewards working across the Atlantic were high.
-He achieved reasonable success and returned to Cornwall a wealthy man.
+He struck gold and returned to Cornwall a wealthy man.

-On returning, he invested his money buying part of West Kitty mine when it ceased mining.
-The investment came with a number of properties including a large 2.5 storey forge and the mine’s account house.
+On returning to Cornwall, he (in the middle above) purchased parts of West Kitty mine when it ceased mining.
+The investment came with a number of properties, including a forge and the mine’s account house.
 The forge was used to service and repair mining tools and equipment.

 The Old Bus Depot enjoyed a varied life and even became the local fire station during the second world war.
 Not ideal given it housed several coaches and turning up the drive required a lot of skill!
 My Grandfather eventually sold Harper & Kellow, and in 1970 the forge was demolished.